Competition

 The application deadline is 14 August 2025, 11:59 p.m.
 CEST.

-Applications must be submitted online via the application form and must include a CV, a copy of ID, a proof of payment, two videos, and details of the planned programme (Round 1: harpsichord solo / Round 2: concerto for harpsichord and string ensemble).
+Applications must be submitted online via the application form and must include a CV, a copy of ID, a proof of payment of the application fee, two videos, details of the planned programme (Round 1: harpsichord solo / Round 2: concerto for harpsichord and string ensemble) and a recent portrait photo (optional).

 The current link to the application form is available on the competition website: